compulim/vscode-express/README.md

 // Specifies the maximum port number to use for random port number "express.randomPortNumber.max": 8999,
 ```

+Tips: Settings can be shared across team when overridden by workspace settings and checked into source control.

 ## Change log
 * 0.0.2 (2016-03-16)